 But, this is different.
 This is every night at 1am… 2:30am… every night.
 They seek us out.
 They are just there.
 I don’t know how they get in our bed.
 I don’t understand the science behind being able to climb over us get under the blankets and not wake anyone up.
 They just do it.
 It’s magic, it’s sorcery.
 Somehow they just appear.
 Every.
 Goddamn.
 Night.

-I wake up with either a foot jammed up my____, or with someone crying about a monster that might be in the closet, or bathroom, or on the roof.
+I wake up with either a foot jammed in my back, or with someone crying about a monster that might be in the closet, or bathroom, or on the roof.
 Listen, I respect that.
 I had my fair share of nightmares a kid.
 But, I’m starting to wonder if these stories are just made up.
 Legit, made up dreams to make mom and I just give in and let them stay in bed with us.

 Case in point:

-I jumped out of bed and did whatever a guy needs to do when he believes his home is being invaded, (or his son is possessed), I screamed like a 14 year old girl seeing Harry Styles for the first time in concert.
+I jumped out of bed and did whatever a guy needs to do when he believes his home is being invaded, (or his son is possessed), I screamed like a 14 year old seeing Harry Styles for the first time in concert.
 “Ok, everything is fine,” I said to myself.
 No one is here.
 No poltergeist or anything like that, right?
-But then I heard more mumbling… “Gyro [our neighbors dog] is barking!
+But then I heard more mumbling… “Gyro [who is our neighbors’ dog] is barking!
 His face is right there, but it’s square?!!!”

-My first thought: WTF?!?
+My first thought: what the heck is he talking about?!?
 My second thought: Is my kid hallucinating?!!

 That’s our life now… waking up to children in our bed at 2am talking about our neighbor’s dog.
 (And we thought the baby night time stage was hard).
 It’s exhausting, but the good news is I’ve read some advice from a parenting blog (clearly one that takes themselves way more serious than #ChroniclesOfANewDad.
 Their advise was: